It’s been more than a year since the latest version of the 12-inch MacBook made it to market. We’re ready for the sequel.

 As for that cheaper 13-inch MacBook that’s been making all the headlines recently, we could see them making an ARM-based MacBook.
 Recent rumors even suggest that Apple is indeed working on one.

-Since the 12-inch MacBook doesn’t have a Touch Bar, it’s safe to assume that if one of these co-processors is implemented, it will be used for the automatic wake and ‘Hey Siri’ functionality presently exclusive to the iMac Pro.
+Since the 12-inch MacBook doesn’t have a Touch Bar, it’s safe to assume that if one of these co-processors is implemented, it will be used for the automatic wake and ‘Hey Siri’ functionality presently exclusive to the iMac Pro and MacBook Pro 2018.

 Stronger audio and video